Packed ICUs, crowded crematoriums: COVID roils Chinese towns

 Over two hours at the Gaobeidian crematorium on Thursday, AP journalists observed three ambulances and two vans unload bodies.
 A hundred or so people huddled in groups, some in traditional white Chinese mourning attire.
 They burned funeral paper and set off fireworks.

-“There’s been a lot!” a worker said when asked about the number of COVID deaths, before funeral director Ma Xiaowei stepped in and brought the journalists to meet a local government official.
+“There’s been a lot!” a worker said when asked about the number of COVID-19 deaths, before funeral director Ma Xiaowei stepped in and brought the journalists to meet a local government official.

-As the official listened in, Ma confirmed there were more cremations, but said he didn’t know if COVID was involved.
+As the official listened in, Ma confirmed there were more cremations, but said he didn’t know if COVID-19 was involved.
 He blamed the extra deaths on the arrival of winter.

 “Every year during this season, there’s more,” Ma said.
 “The pandemic hasn’t really shown up” in the death toll, he said, as the official listened and nodded.

-Note: This story was first published on Dec.
-24, 2022.
-It was updated on Dec.
-26, 2022, to correct that ambulances pulled up to the emergency wards of the Baoding No. 2 Hospital and the Langfang No. 4 People’s Hospital, not the intensive care units.